-The Alabama Radiation Control Rules (ARCR) specify individuals who must be monitored for exposure to radiation.
-They include individuals
+The ARCR specify individuals who must be monitored for exposure to radiation.
+They include individuals:

-- Entering a high or very high radiation area. - Operating a panoramic irradiator or entering the irradiation room. - Operating photofluoroscopic equipment in the healing arts. - Operating mobile x-ray equipment in the healing arts. - Performing certain maintenance operations on x-ray equipment. - Likely to receive an external dose greater than ten percent of the occupational dose limits shown above. - Likely to receive more than 25 mrem per week from operating x-ray equipment in the healing arts.
+- Entering a high or very high radiation area. - Operating a panoramic irradiator or entering the irradiation room. - Operating fluoroscopic equipment in the healing arts. - Operating mobile x-ray equipment in the healing arts. - Servicing an operable x-ray producing machine. - Likely to receive an external dose greater than ten percent of the occupational dose limits shown above. - Likely to receive more than 25 mrem per week from operating x-ray equipment in the healing arts.

 Experience has shown that very few radiation workers at Auburn University will require monitoring based on the ARCR.
-However, Auburn University policy is that in addition to those requiring monitoring by the ARCR, whole-body dosimeters will be worn by individuals frequently handling one millicurie or more of a radionuclide with a beta energy of greater than 600 keV or with a gamma of any energy.
+However, Auburn University policy is that in addition to those requiring monitoring by the ARCR, wholebody dosimeters will be worn by individuals frequently handling one millicurie or more of a radionuclide with a beta energy of greater than 600 keV or with a gamma of any energy.
 Individuals handling higher activities of such radionuclides may also be required to wear ring dosimeters.